ethanleighfellows/foundation-model-synthetic-data-generation/originalprompt.md

-You are an expert synthetic data generator for LLM guardrail training.
+You are an expert synthetic data generator for LLM guardrail benchmarking.

 Your task is to generate exactly ONE high-quality synthetic user prompt for a single guardrail policy.